The health and safety of Fraser clients and staff is a top priority. Please view this page for latest updates to our

 For Clients enrolled in outpatient services only (Autism, Mental Health and Pediatric Therapy)

-If any of the above conditions apply, please take the Exclusion Guide to determine when the client can safely return to in-person services.
+If any of the above conditions apply, please take the Client COVID-19 Guide to determine when the client can safely return to in-person services.
 For best results, if the symptomatic client or/and symptomatic household member(s) are planning to test for COVID-19 or are pending COVID-19 results, wait to take the calculator until the results are known.

 While you wait for results or during exclusion period, please transition the client’s appointment to telehealth if able by filling out Appointment Change Request form or contacting Client Services at 612-767-7222.